Facebook removes Russian networks tied to intelligence services that interfered in the U.S. in 2016

 The three Russian networks involved nearly 350 accounts, pages and groups on Facebook and its photo-sharing subsidiary Instagram.
 Overall the topics were wide-ranging and in line with Russian strategic themes, including the Syrian civil war, military conflict in Ukraine, Turkish politics, the coronavirus pandemic and the potential for civil unrest during the U.S. presidential election.

-Rep. Adam B. Schiff (D-Calif.), chairman of the House Intelligence Committee, issued a statement after Facebook’s action, saying, “This is just the latest reminder that the Kremlin is undeterred — and perhaps emboldened — in launching new online influence campaigns.
+Rep. Adam B. Schiff (D-Calif.), chairman of the House Intelligence Committee, issued a statement after Facebook’s action: “This is just the latest reminder that the Kremlin is undeterred — and perhaps emboldened — in launching new online influence campaigns.
 We must continue to publicly expose all elements of Russia’s foreign influence and propaganda machine so we can harden our defenses and improve our collective vigilance as we cast ballots and prepare to tally votes in November.”

-At least one of the networks, run by a phony think tank called the Strategic Culture Foundation, helped spread conspiracy theories aimed at English-speaking audiences, including by fueling false rumors that the coronavirus was produced as a bioweapon and that a potential vaccine against covid-19 would include tracking technology.
+At least one of the networks, run by a phony think tank called the Strategic Culture Foundation, helped spread conspiracy theories aimed at English-speaking audiences, including by fueling false rumors that the coronavirus was produced as a bioweapon and that a potential vaccine would include tracking technology.
 The foundation, whose Facebook page was being followed by nearly 29,000 people, also spread false information that Bill Gates, the tech executive and philanthropist, was leading efforts to create a vaccine with surveillance capabilities.

 “It seems that the elite are betting on the development of an ID-tracking vaccine that would bring all races and institutions under one roof, but clearly they will continue living in their own fenced-off neighborhoods in this one-world government,” said a post from the foundation.

 The foundation’s website describes it as “a platform for exclusive analysis, research and policy comment on Eurasian and global affairs.”
-The articles show a frequent focus on relations among U.S., Russia and other nations.
+The articles show a frequent focus on relations among the United States, Russia and other nations.
 One headline this week read, “The Propaganda Campaign Against Russia Is Gathering Momentum.”

 The foundation did not immediately respond to a request for comment through its website, which is still operational.

 Facebook acted against two networks run by Russian intelligence services, including one by the military’s GRU intelligence agency that hacked and disseminated damaging Democratic Party emails in 2016, the company said.
-It said the second network was operated by Russia’s civilian Foreign Intelligence Service, and the third, by people previously affiliated with the Internet Research Agency, the St. Petersburg-based troll farm that flooded social media with misleading posts that helped roil the 2016 election in support of President Donald Trump.
+It said the second network was operated by Russia’s civilian Foreign Intelligence Service, and the third by people previously affiliated with the Internet Research Agency, the St. Petersburg-based troll farm that flooded social media with misleading posts that helped bolster support for President Trump during the 2016 election.

 The content focused on potential U.S. audiences had few followers and little apparent focus on the coming election, Facebook said.